-What are examples of a job title discrepancy?
+What are examples of job title discrepancies?

 In start-ups, which typically have fewer employees, workers may sometimes need to fulfil duties beyond what employers specified formally in their job description.
 For instance, if your official job title is “writer”, your defined role might be to propose article ideas and come up with drafts.
 However, you might find yourself doubling up as a proofreader and editor-in-chief as well – checking drafts for tone consistency and grammar, developing content plans, providing editorial direction and so on.
 While you can expect to go beyond your designated job scope sometimes, when it happens too often, it will affect your productivity and focus on your main role as a writer.

-This is a classic example of job discrepancy, which not only happens in start-ups, but anywhere where you overstretch yourself beyond your actual role.
+This is a classic example of job discrepancy, which not only happens in start-ups but anywhere where you overstretch yourself beyond your actual role.

 How can job discrepancy affect your future job opportunities?